-Normally, capturing another trainer’s pokemon rather than using the trading deprogramming would be a massive breach of League guidelines, as it does terrible damage to the pokemon’s psychology that often leads to permanent mental damage.
+Normally, capturing another trainer’s pokemon rather than using the trading deprogramming would be a massive breach of League guidelines; the damage to the pokemon’s psychology are often permanent.
 In this case, given that the trainer in question is a renegade and the pokemon are trained to murder people, she’s not particularly worried about sanctions.

 Maria lets out a breath and turns to Glen to make sure he’s okay… and feels her heart stutter in her chest.

 He’s lying still, a pool of blood spreading from his head.
-The chunk of rock that the golem hurled at them is lying a few feet away, its edge covered in blood.
+The chunk of rock that the golem hurled at them is lying a few feet away, its edge stained red.

 A flash of wilted grass, a pond, dark with blood…

 “No,” she gasps as she stumbles forward and unclips the potion from her waist.
-“Glen, no, wake up,” light, she needs light to see what she’s doing as she sprays the potion, it’s hard to see where the wound is in all the red light…
+“Glen, no, wake up,” light, she needs light to see what she’s doing as she sprays the potion, it’s hard to make out where the wound is in the red emergency lights…

-The emergency lights go off, and she nearly screams in fear and frustration before the building’s regular lights come on, nearly blindingly bright after the red gloom that she feels like she’s been in for hours.
+A moment later they shut off, and she nearly screams in fear and frustration before the building’s regular lights come on, blindingly bright after the red gloom that she feels she’s been in for hours.
 She rapidly blinks, then takes a closer look at Glen’s head.
 His red hair is matted with blood, and she carefully brushes it aside to find the gash beneath it, some of his scalp coming up as fresh blood leaks out.
-She nearly gags, at both the coppery smell and the sight of bone beneath, but even as tears fracture her vision she sprays the potion over the wound and wipes her eyes until she can confirm that the wound is closing.
+She nearly gags, at both the coppery smell and the sight of bone beneath, but even as tears fracture her vision she sprays the potion over the wound and wipes her eyes until she can confirm that it’s closing.

 Something like cooking meat.

-Feeling like she’s in a dream, Maria slowly walks around the corner and stares at the horrible sight before her; first the man she’d failed to save, whose head must have been crushed by the golem before it was sent after them, then the man her vulpix had killed, clothes still smoldering around his burnt body.
+Feeling like she’s in a dream, Maria slowly gets up and walks around the corner to stare at the horrible sight before her; first the woman she’d failed to save, whose head must have been crushed by the golem before it was sent after them, then the man her vulpix had killed, clothes still smoldering around his burnt body.
 There’s a potion bottle and a pokeball on the ground beside him, and his face is unrecognizable.